 - Then in Episode 9, Santa tells the group, among other things, that there is a device on Chorus capable of wiping out all life on the planet, an event that he calls the Purge.
 Unfortunately, Sharkface and several other Charon troops overhear the conversation.

-- Raised Hand of Survival: After the battle in episode 18, we see a shot of Felix's hand bursting through the rubble, to show he survived.
+- Raised Hand of Survival: After the epic battle in Episode 18, we see a shot of Felix's hand bursting through the rubble around the Purge Tower to show he survived.

 - Reality Ensues:

-- Episode 2 shows that while the civil war is over the leadership of the opposing sides have trouble cooperating with each other, years of conflict not being forgotten over night.
-As the season goes on, it becomes apparent that the only thing keeping the Federal Army and the New Republic from resuming war is the Reds and Blues and the threat of mutual extinction from the Space Pirates.
+- Episode 2 shows that while the Civil War is over, the leadership of the opposing sides have trouble cooperating with each other, years of conflict not being forgotten over night.
+As the season goes on, it becomes apparent that the only things keeping the Federal Army and the New Republic from resuming war is both the Reds and Blues and the threat of mutual extinction from the Space Pirates.

 - Episode 11: Church's insistence to slow down and his warnings of being overtaxed are ignored and he suddenly crashes when Carolina needs him.